-Full-package rates also include adventure gear and kit, a photography day, on-loan bicycles, airport transfers from Gunnison and Montrose, transfers to Crested Butte (subject to availability), local transportation and full concierge and holiday planning.
+Full-package rates also include adventure gear and kit, on-loan bicycles, airport transfers from Gunnison, transfers to Crested Butte (subject to availability), local transportation and full concierge and holiday planning.

 Four-legged explorers can come too for $50 a night (this includes an on-loan bed, bowl and leash, plus a care package).
 The hotel’s pooch-friendly cabins are Golden Stone, Pale Morning Dun and Green Drake.
 See more pet-friendly hotels in Almont.

 Little Smiths will be in seventh heaven.
-Three of the Queen Cabins have bunk beds; there are also two three-bedroom lodges, which offer a lot more space.
-Babysitting can be arranged (from $20 an hour for two children).
+Three of the Queen Cabins have lofted bunk beds; there are also two three-bedroom lodges, which offer a lot more space.
+Babysitting can be arranged (from $30 an hour for two children).

 All ages are welcome, although the hotel reckons it’s best for little Smiths aged between six and 12, or teenagers.

 Book either Green Drake or the Royal Wulff: these standalone log houses each have three bedrooms and buckets more space for families to sprawl out in.